Strong anomalous proximity effect from spin-singlet superconductors: Results

-\textit{Index theorem.} Then we discuss an Atiyah-Singer index theorem that characterizes the APE in the present junction.
+We here discuss an Atiyah--Singer index theorem that characterizes the APE in the present junction.
 To evaluate the topological property of the SC segment, we remove the DN segment from the system and apply a periodic boundary in the $x$ direction.
 Moreover, for simplicity, we describe the present SC in continuous space.
 Consequently, the BdG Hamiltonian in momentum space is given by